minnojs/minnojs.github.io/content/en/blog/tutorials/pavlovia.md

 All experiment's data are collected in the project's repository on GitLab.
 You can download them from the experiment's page in your [dashboard](https://pavlovia.org/dashboard) by clicking on [Download Results], or you can pull them from the server onto your local machine using git.

+As always, if you have any questions, you can post them on Minno's [Google group](https://groups.google.com/g/minnojs).